-These conditions, either directly service connected or secondary to another service connected condition represented almost 7% of the total of all disability compensation claims paid out by the VA at an average rating level of 30%.
-The most veterans also receive a 100% rating for a mental health condition compared to any other condition, almost 200,000 compared to the next highest condition at just over 30,000 for musculoskeletal conditions.
+These conditions, either directly service connected or secondary to another service connected condition represented almost 7% of the total of all veterans disability compensation claims paid out by the Department of Veterans Affairs at an average rating level of 30%.
+Most veterans also receive a 100% rating for a mental health condition compared to any other condition, almost 200,000 compared to the next highest condition at just over 30,000 for musculoskeletal conditions.

 However, there is a secondary condition that many veterans are unaware of related to their mental health condition that may often either cause them to be denied service connection and/or cause other major problems in their lives such as homelessness, loss of jobs and relationships, and physical illnesses.

 Substance abuse includes illicit or illegal drugs, alcohol, and prescription painkillers or narcotics that someone becomes addicted to regardless of any pain they are treating such as opiates.

 Primary and Secondary Diagnoses for VA Disability Benefits